gvwilson/thirdbit/src/fiction/makers-return/index.md

 She and Maddy and Dockety had seen them when they first took shelter in Patient's lair on the edge of the swamp.
-Nobody knew what their owner looked like, which only made her occasional nightmares worse.
+Nobody knew what their owner looked like, which only made her occasional nightmares about them worse.

-They braked as they reached the militia.
+Beevy braked as they reached the militia.
-Dockety retracted its single wheel and lowered its legs as Sindy slid off Beevy's back with a groan.
+Sindy slid off its back with a groan as Dockety retracted its single wheel and lowered its legs.
-She raised a finger to her lips as Gumption spotted her, but it was too late:
+She took half a step to position herself behind the bot, but it was too late:
-Special Blazes had seen her too.
+Special Blazes had seen her.

 The tiger swore.
+"What are you lot doing here?
-"I told you to stay put!"
+I told you to stay put!"
-He had unbuttoned his uniform jacket to reveal a crystalline piece of tech strapped to his chest.
-Beside him,
-Nash was attaching something that looked like a pitchfork with a gunsight and trigger to a sturdy metal tripod.

 "We chose to disregard your request,"
 Dockety replied as `NO` scrolled across Beevy's screen.

-Special Blazes made an angry noise in the back of his throat and waved them off.
+Special Blazes made an angry noise in the back of his throat.
+He had unbuttoned his uniform jacket to uncover the crystalline tech strapped to his chest.
+Beside him,
+Nash was mounting something that looked like a pitchfork with a gunsight and trigger on a sturdy metal tripod.

 *bzzz*
 Sindy jumped.